Inventua/nucleus-core/Documentation/Developers/topics/event-handlers.md

 }
 ```

-> **_Note:_**:  The Data migration event (`MigrateEvent`) is sent to **all** subscribers, so you must check the `.SchemaName` property of the event to
+> **_Note:_**:  The Data migration event [MigrateEvent](/api-documentation/Nucleus.Data.Common.xml/Nucleus.Data.Common.MigrateEvent/)
+is sent to **all** subscribers, so you must check the `.SchemaName` property of the [MigrateEventArgs](/api-documentation/Nucleus.Data.Common.xml/Nucleus.Data.Common.MigrateEventArgs/)
-make sure that it applies to your extension.
-Data schema migration doesn't happen immediately when you install an update, it runs the first time the
+object that is passed to the ==Invoke== method to make sure that it applies to your extension.
+Data schema migration doesn't happen immediately
-extension accesses the database.
+when you install an update, it runs the first time the extension accesses the database.